Skin and Mole Checks

 Dr O'Neill is happy to examine skin lesions with Dermoscopy, and to give an opinion based on his experience as to the best course of treatment.
 He will also refer on to a reputable Dermatologist/Plastic Surgeon, or back to your GP, as required.

 At Suffolk Medical Clinic we also offer advice about general skincare and how to reduce your risk of skin cancer.

 are available for all areas of the body.
 A set of digital photos will be taken with measurements of moles where necessary.

-A computerised tool, called a 'Molemate', can also be used to examine suspicious moles in more depth.
+A dermatoscope can also be used to examine suspicious moles in more depth.
 This is a non-invasive, rapid and painless mole screening device.
-It enables us to quickly scan your moles showing information up to 2mm under the skin enabling an accurate assessment on the health of a mole.
+It enables us to quickly examine your moles under magnification enabling an accurate assessment on the appearance of the mole.

 Dr O'Neill will complete a relevant medical history and schedule recall checks and referrals as appropriate.

 The cost is £125.00 for a consultation and to examine one or two moles, and £250 for full body mole check.
 This usually takes between 20-30 minutes.